-How can we improve our skills and be better at everything?
-Here are 15 tips to get better.
-Many of these are common sense but can offer motivation and encouragement to keep going forward.
+How can we sharpen our skills and improve in any area of our lives?
+Many of these tips to get better are common sense but can offer motivation and encouragement to keep going forward.
 Sometimes we forget the keys to basic growth and learning principles.
-Reviewing this list can help to get us back on track.
+Reviewing this list can help to get you back on track to moving forward.

-Before we get started, this article is extensive and contains a lot of information and ideas.
-You may want to try out one or more of these tips and bookmark this page to refer to next time you need some motivation.
+Before we get started, this list of improvement tips is detailed and contains a wealth of information and ideas.
+You may want to try out one tip at a time, and bookmark this page to return to the next time you need a dose of motivation.

 1. Planning and Research

-Do you even know where you are going?
-“I want to get better” is not a goal.
+Do you know what you are trying to achieve?
+“I want to get better” is not a solid goal or destination.
 You need to know exactly where you want to be and how you are going to get there.

-If you set out in the general direction of a friend’s house without knowing the address the odds of arriving at your friend’s house are low.
+If you set out in the general direction of a friend’s house without knowing their address, the odds of arriving at your friend’s house are low.
 You might get there eventually, but it would be luck.

-A good plan and research can mean the difference between success and failure, but stay flexible.
-Make a plan and as you do research and learn more, experience more, change the plan to reflect that.
+A good plan and research can mean the difference between success and failure.
+Make a plan to achieve your goal.
+As you research, learn more, and experience more, stay flexible.
+Change the plan to reflect your new knowledge.

-If you start to feel discouraged or lost, pause and return to your plan, adjust, and do research if necessary.
+If you start to feel discouraged or lost, pause, and return to your plan, adjust, and do more research if necessary.
 Once you have recentered yourself, you will be able to continue with renewed enthusiasm.

-When you are stuck and can’t seem to go forward, working hard but making no progress, looking back can provide a way forward.
+At times when you are stuck and can’t seem to go forward or, are working hard but making no progress, looking back can provide a way forward.
 Maybe you have been working in one style for a long time, using the same techniques or routine, and expecting a different result.

-Often we reach a plateau in our progress forward.
-We were making steady progress and all of a sudden that stops and we continue along at the same level, or maybe even experience a small set-back.
+Often, as we develop, we reach a plateau.
+We were making steady progress forward and suddenly, that growth stops and we continue along at the same level, or maybe even experience a small set-back.
 Taking the time to reflect can help you to determine what you need to change if you want to rise to the next level.

 Maybe you aren’t sure where you are going wrong.
-Taking the time to journal over a few weeks can help you to recognize patterns that you may not have even realized existed.
-Journalling is a great and simple way to reflect and get yourself on the right track, so much so that I’ve written a whole separate article on it: Journaling – The Best way to find Clarity.
+Taking the time to journal over a few weeks can help you to recognize patterns that you may not have realized existed.
+Journalling is a great and simple way to reflect and get yourself on the right track.

 Practice makes perfect.
 Yup.
-It is simple, you can try as many productivity tips as you want but if you don’t actually sit down and do the work you aren’t going to get very far.
+It is simple, you can try as many productivity tips as you want; unless you sit down and do the work, you aren’t going to get very far.

-Reading books and blogs like this about goal setting and methods to achieve is helpful.
+Reading books and blogs similar to this one about goal setting and methods to achieve is helpful.
 Even if you are already familiar with the concepts, they can be motivating.
-These readings can get you excited to work, but nothing can replace setting a time everyday to sit down or get out of the house and do the work.
+These readings can get you excited to work, but nothing can replace setting a time every day to sit down or get up out of the house and do the work.

 Building upon practice, if you just practice a skill without any guidelines you may get a little bit better but you will soon hit a plateau.